narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_04/lab_sheet_4.md

 Note: Please do not close this terminal as long as you working on the ROS platform.

-**3. Open the second terminal, create and initialize the catkin workspace:**
+5. Open the second terminal, create and initialize the catkin workspace:

 ```bash
 mkdir -p ~/catkin_ws/src